clintonboys/clintonboys.github.io/_posts/2015-04-23-qanda-tweets.md

 **1. Scraping Twitter for tweet data**

 Twitter has a very usable API and there's a great Python package called `tweepy` that allows you to automate everything using a Python script.
 I fiddled around with the default tweepy script to scrape the Twitter stream live for a certain search term, using the term `QandA`.
 The free API is limited to only providing 1% of the Firehose (Twitter's in house term for the live feed of all tweets), but since Q&A only get around 20 000 tweets per episode, there's no way this data is going to exceed 1% of the 6000 tweets per second in the Firehose.
-So I set the script to run from 9.30PM to 10.30PM AEST on Monday April 20 and saved only the body text of all tweets using the hashtag.
+So I set the script to run from 9.30PM to 10.30PM AEST on Monday April 20 and saved only the body text of all tweets using the hashtag (one interesting thing I learned is what a big-name hashtag looks like after the mainstream traffic has disappeared.
+When the show isn't broadcasting, #QandA is a whole bunch of hideous homophobic propaganda).

 **2. Devising sentiment analysis**